AUTEL EVO II Pro 6k RTK accuracy analysis

-To test our Autel drone we received two datasets from our customers.
-The first flight was done in Portugal’s suburbs and the second at a lumber company in Lithuania.
-This way we were able to test the drone in two very different circumstances.
-To measure the accuracy, we set 1 GCP point and 4 validation points.
-Normally we suggest using 4 GCPs, but as we were only testing the drone we used one.
+We tested our Autel drone with two datasets from our customers.
+The first flight was conducted in Portugal’s suburbs while the second was done at a lumber company in Lithuania.
+This allowed us to test the drone in two very different circumstances.
+To measure accuracy, we set one Ground Control Point (GCP) and four validation points.
+Normally, we suggest using four GCPs but as we were only testing the drone, we used one.

-The area we covered in Portugal was about 1,53 hectares (3.77 acres) big and we made 461 images to cover it.
+The area covered in Portugal was approximately 1.53 hectares (3.77 acres) and we took 461 images to cover it.

-In Portugal, we used the double grid path of the drone, as it gives the best results, while in Lithuania we used the regular single grid path.
-After that, we returned to the office and opened 3Dsurvey.
+In Portugal, we used the double grid path of the drone as it gives more 3D buildings in point cloud.
+In Lithuania, we used the regular single grid path.
+After that, we opened 3Dsurvey.
 We loaded the images and imported telemetry data.
 After that, we started the bundle adjustment step.
-When it was finished, we went straight to the orientation step where we did the orientation with GCP data, where we set one target as GCP and others as validators.
-After centering the points, we got our results.
+When it was finished, we went straight to the orientation step where we did the orientation with GCP data.
+We set one target as GCP and others as validators.
+After cantering the points, we got our results.

 The first table shows the accuracy of results in Portugal:

 |Easting X [m]||Northing Y [m]||Height H [m]||Total [m]|

 The second table shows the accuracy of results in Lithuania:

 |Northing X [m]||Easting X [m]||Height H [m]||Total [m]|

 We analyzed the point cloud accuracy in Portugal and found it to be 3.7 cm while in Lithuania it was 2.4 cm, which is vastly precise.
 If we made even more pictures of the area, we would be able to get even better results, but in this case, it wouldn’t be necessary.